WhitakerLab/scona/CONTRIBUTING.md

 * [![help-wanted](https://img.shields.io/badge/-help--wanted-159818.svg)][link_helpwanted] These issues contain a task that a member of the team has determined we need additional help with.

-    If you have particular skills then consider reading through these issues as they are a great place to offer your expertise.
+    If you have particular skills, then consider reading through these issues as they are a great place to offer your expertise.

     If you aren't sure what to offer, you could also recommend issues to your friends/colleagues who may be able to help.